GordonFreemanK/gfk-image/README.md

 # This means any failure after this line will interrupt the process and be logged, but not be considered a failure by digiKam
 cp $sourcePath $destinationPath

-# Example metadata write using shortcut tags defined in the temporary ExifTool configuration
+# Metadata write using shortcut tags defined in the temporary ExifTool configuration
+# We should only write to destination, but the implementation of the Batch Queue Manager does not take the xmp sidecar in account
+# By also writing to source we ensure that the sidecar gets updated
 Set-ImageMetadata `
-    -FilePath $destinationPath `
+    -FilePaths $sourcePath,$destinationPath `
     -SourceFiles '%d%f.xmp','@' `
     -Tags @{
   Author = $author;